Our wonderful Nervous System

 I do like to encourage an estimated end date as a way to encourage a sense of completion, independence, and self-resiliency.

 I will discuss new information for each session.
-I will have a visual presentation for all of us visual learners out there!
+I can have a visual presentation for all of us visual learners out there!
 In addition, we will have times where we will be creating your own MAP-it ladder.
-This is the educational part of the session.
+I offer an educational element so you can come from our session knowing a little bit more about yourself. :-)

 In the second half of our session, we will have a counseling conversation on your personal experiences and we will also discuss your experiences putting into practice what you have learned.